 I’ve been waiting all year to have fresh red tomatoes in my backyard, but this green tomato relish recipe is SO incredibly delicious that I didn’t even think twice about plucking some off the vines before they could even ripen.

-Anyway due to all the chopping and simmering this recipe will require several hours of your time from start to finish, which isn’t a common theme with my recipes so I wanted to be sure to point that out.
+Due to all the chopping and simmering, this recipe will require several hours of your time from start to finish.
+This isn’t a common theme with my recipes, so I wanted to be sure to point that out.
 If you aren’t into the “canning” thing you can easily shave off some time by simply freezing the end results.
-Either way you won’t regret it…yum!
+Either way you won’t regret it… yum!

 Also, I would be remiss if I didn’t mention that I was introduced to this recipe at my canning class with Ashley Eller earlier this year.
 Thank you Ashley!